 However, that doesn’t mean you can’t possibly live for quite a long time, it just requires you to make sure you get enough nutrients into your body.
 As we’ve been touching up throughout this article, a nutrient dense diet will ensure you can resist all sorts of diseases, if you properly nurture it throughout life.
-Consider this, 8 of the top 10 deaths are caused by chronic disease, and 80% of those are avoidable if we defend our bodies with nutrients.
+Consider this, 8 of the top 10 deaths are caused by chronic disease, and studies suggest that 80% of those are avoidable through lifestyle changes, including eating a nutrient dense diet.*

 Heart disease has become the leading cause of death for both men and women.
 This is a case that affects the entire world.
 More than half of the individuals who die from heart disease are mostly men.

 Cancer happens when the cells do not diet at their usual point in the life cycle.
 If the person’s body is incapable of controlling the spread of these cells, they will interfere with crucial, life-sustaining systems, and potentially die from them.
 Everyone will have a certain degree of risk from acquiring cancers, but for most people, the risk will come from aging.

 Chronic lower respiratory disease

 Chronic lower respiratory disease is referring to a group of lung conditions that will block the airflow and cause breathing-related problems.
 The diseases you can expect under this include:

 - chronic obstructive pulmonary disease (COPD)